-Manufacturing facility : 12515 Maxim Drive, Houston , Texas, 77065
+Manufacturing facility : 12515 Maxim Drive, Houston , TX 77065

 Interfor Usa Group is a small FFL07 company specialized in the small batch manufacturing of tactical firearms and equipment.

 Founded by long time firearms enthusiasts, the aim of Interfor is to re build legal military weapons for collectors, target shooters and weapons enthusiasts, so they can possess civilian-legal versions of their favorite military and historical firearms.